Rosehip & Honey Anti-Aging Eye Treatment

-This Rosehip & Honey Anti-Aging Eye Treatment is perfect for dabbing around your eyes, on laugh lines, or other wrinkle prone spots.
+This easy to make anti-aging eye treatment is perfect for dabbing around your eyes, on laugh lines, or other wrinkle prone spots.
 It also makes a great nighttime hand cream!

-- 2 tablespoons beeswax
+- 2 tablespoons (abt 20 g) beeswax

-- 2 tablespoons rosehip seed oil
+- 2 tablespoons (30 ml) rosehip seed oil

 - optional: about 3 drops of lavender essential oil

 Combine the beeswax and apricot kernel oil (or your favorite oil) in a heatproof jar (or upcycled tin can for easier cleanup).
 Set the jar, or can, down into a small saucepan containing a couple inches of water, to form a makeshift double boiler.
-You don’t want to ever melt beeswax in a container over direct heat, since it can be flammable that way.
+You don’t want to melt beeswax in a container over direct heat, since it can be flammable that way.

 Once the beeswax has melted, remove from heat and allow to cool briefly.
 Add the honey and stir for one full minute.
 When adding honey to an otherwise oil based recipe, a lot of stirring is required, to keep it from beading out of your finished product.